-In MESH, trained Medical and Health Professions students deliver comprehensive and developmentally appropriate sexual health education to 13 -17 year olds in the Hampton Roads region.
+In MESH, trained Medical and Health Professions students deliver comprehensive and developmentally appropriate sexual health education for the ages of 13 -17 years in the Hampton Roads region.
 As of 2018, there were 18.5 pregnancies per 1000 females aged 15-17 nationally compared to 7.7 pregnancies in the state of Virginia.
 Additionally, Norfolk consistently ranks among the worst 25% of counties regarding teen pregnancy rates in the Greater Hamptons Roads, VA.
 Recently, statistics have shown markedly increased incidence of STIs and teen pregnancies in Norfolk, VA compared to the state of Virginia.

 For each MESH cohort, EVMS students will conduct six 60-minute sessions consisting of a large group lesson followed by small, private group discussions.
 Each session will be guided by the evidenced-based Family Life and Sexual Health (FLASH) curriculum.
 This developmentally appropriate curriculum has been rigorously evaluated and found to be an effective, proven program at reducing